ONSdigital/sdg_data_updates/3-4-1/README.md

 ### 3-4-1 automation

-This automation pulls together all relevant ICD-10 classification codes off NOMIS to display their mortality rate per 100,000 disaggregated by country, region and sex.
-Currently region age dissagregation starts from 30 years and over, with all other disaggregations starting from 0.
+This automation pulls together all relevant ICD-10 classification codes off NOMIS to display their mortality rate per 100,000 disaggregated by country, region, age, sex, and type of disease.

 ### Instructions to run update ###
 1. *UK SDG data team:* (once this code has been reviewed and is on the main branch) Go to Jemalex > sdg_data_updates.